SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: Background and Preliminaries

 \underline{\textit{Preservation (Utility)}}: For any safe prompt $p_{\text{safe}}$ that does not semantically contain $c$, the outputs of the unlearned model $\mathcal{M}_u$ should closely resemble those of the original model $\mathcal{M}$:

 The most direct approach is to retrain or fine-tune the model on curated datasets~\cite{nips/Athena} to overwrite memorized behaviors.
-However, this strategy is computationally intensive and often degrades performance on benign or unrelated prompts, which limits its applicability in real-world deployment.
+However, this strategy is computationally intensive and often degrades performance on benign or unrelated prompts, which limits its practicality in deployment.

 To improve efficiency, a range of model-editing methods have been developed.
-For example, Erasing Stable Diffusion (ESD)~\cite{iccv/ESD} fine-tunes the cross-attention layers of the U-Net to suppress targeted concepts.
+For example, Erasing Stable Diffusion (ESD)~\cite{iccv/ESD} fine-tunes the cross-attention (CA) layers of the U-Net to suppress targeted concepts.
 SafeGen~\cite{ccs/safegen} modifies self-attention layers to enforce blurred or mosaic patterns for \textit{NSFW} content.
 UCE~\cite{wacv/UCE} enables rapid updates via closed-form editing, though its robustness may be limited.
 RECE~\cite{eccv/RECE} enhances robustness with iterative editing.
 MACE~\cite{cvpr/MACE} supports multi-concept removal and benign preservation using multiple LoRA adapters and a loss-balancing mechanism.
-Receler~\cite{eccv/RECE} employs adversarial training for adapter-based erasers.
-CPE~\cite{iclr/CPE} introduces residual attention gating in cross-attention layers for selective suppression.
+Receler~\cite{eccv/Receler} employs adversarial training for adapter-based erasers.
+CPE~\cite{iclr/CPE} introduces residual attention gating in CA layers for selective suppression.
 Although effective, all these methods require access to and modification of internal model weights, particularly the U-Net, which limits their practicality for proprietary, large-scale, or frequently updated models.

-An alternative direction is embedding-level unlearning, which manipulates conditioning inputs or intermediate representations to suppress undesired concepts while leaving model parameters unchanged.
-By avoiding direct modification of U-Net weights, these approaches preserve the generative capacity for non-target concepts.
+An alternative direction performs safety control in the conditioning space by manipulating prompt embeddings or other conditioning representations while leaving diffusion weights unchanged.
+By avoiding modification of U-Net weights, these approaches better preserve non-target capabilities and are naturally compatible with external deployment.
 For example, Safe-CLIP~\cite{eccv/SafeCLIP} fine-tunes the CLIP-based text encoder on large-scale synthetic \textit{NSFW} data to remove harmful concepts in the embedding space, while AdvUnlearn~\cite{nips/AdvUnlearn} further enhances adversarial robustness by fine-tuning the text encoder with adversarial target prompts.
-Another representative approach is Embedding Sanitizer (ES)~\cite{corr/ES}, which scores each embedding token from the text encoder and utilizes E-Net and S-Net modules to produce token-wise scores for filtering out undesired semantics.
+Embedding Sanitizer (ES)~\cite{corr/ES} scores each embedding token from the text encoder and applies token-wise sanitization in the prompt embedding space.
+STG~\cite{arXiv_25/STG} is a training-free inference-time method that guides text embeddings during sampling based on safety functions defined over expected denoised outputs.